ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 ```
 If the author does not respond to a request for more information within the timespan of a week, close the issue with a kind note stating that the author can request for the issue to be reopened when the necessary information is provided.

 In some cases you may receive a request you do not wish to accept.
 Perhaps the request doesn't align with the project scope or vision.
-It is important to tactfully handle contributions that don't meet the project standards.
+It is important to tactfully handle requests that don't meet the project standards.

-1. Acknowledge the person behind the contribution and thank them for their interest and contribution.
+1. Acknowledge the person behind the request and thank them for their interest and request.
 2. Explain why it didn't fit into the scope of the project or vision.
-3. Don't leave an unwanted contributions open.
+3. Don't leave an unwanted request open.
 Immediately close the request you do not wish to accept.